jclarktennis/jclarktennis.github.io/_posts/2019-08-23-Computer-Build.markdown

 - Be able to see the inside of the computer, and (if possible) have it look good.

 ## Final parts list
-Here is the list of parts that I settled on: **CPU: AMD Ryzen** 7 2700x
+Here is the list of parts that I settled on:

+CPU: **AMD Ryzen 7 2700x**
 - Why I settled on AMD instead of Intel, I don't really know.
 I read a lot of articles about Intel vs. AMD, and it seemed like the main difference was that AMD chips were better at multitasking, whereas Intel chips were better at single-threaded tasks.
-The Ryzen 2700x appealed to me on an aesthetic level, it was on sale for Amazon Prime Day, and I saw a Linus Tech Tips video which concluded that it was really just as good as whatever the equivalent Intel chip is, so I just went for it.
+The Ryzen 2700x appealed to me on an aesthetic level, it was on sale for Amazon Prime Day, and I saw a
+	<a href='https://www.youtube.com/watch?v=WoKPCCYvByo' target='_blank'>Linus Tech Tips video</a> which
+	concluded that it was really just as good as whatever the equivalent Intel chip is, so I just went for it.